 500.101: Application Requirements

 New Applicants.
 An MTC applicant shall file, in a form and manner specified by the Commission, an application for licensure as an MTC.
-The application requirements outlined in 935 CMR 501.101 will apply to all MTC applications submitted on or after November 1, 2019.
+The application requirements outlined in 935 CMR 501.101(1): New Applicants will apply to all MTC applications submitted on or after November 1, 2019.
 The application shall consist of three sections: Application of Intent; Background Check; and Management and Operations Profile, except as otherwise provided.
 The applicant may complete any section of the application in any order.
 Once all sections of the application have been completed, the application may be submitted.
 Application materials, including attachments, may be subject to release pursuant to M.G.L. c.
 66, § 10 and M.G.L. c.
 4, § 7, cl.
 26.

 Application of Intent.
 An applicant for licensure as an MTC shall submit the following as part of the Application of Intent: